Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-How do you do all of this?
+How do you get all of this done?

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Traffic Blueprint – Traffic-Getting Plugins
+WordPress Web Traffic System – Traffic Generation Plugins

-- Post content automatically to social media sites and social bookmarking websites
+- Post content automatically to social media sites and social bookmarking accounts

-- Syndicate comments automatically to other blogs
+- Distribute comments automatically to other blogs

-Jetpack WordPress Plugin
+Jetpack

-You can get your posts automatically distributed to sites like Tumblr, Twitter, Facebook, LinkedIn, Google+ and more as soon as you publish your content using a plugin like JetPack.
+You can get your posts automatically distributed to sites like Twitter, Tumblr, Facebook, LinkedIn, Google+ and more as soon as you publish your content using a plugin like JetPack.

 Download URL: https://jetpack.com/

-Jetpack is a free WordPress plugin with loads of useful functions.
+Jetpack is a free WordPress plugin with many useful functions.

 (Jetpack plugin – Publicize feature)